A symmetry result in $\mathbb{R}^2$ for global minimizers of a general type of nonlocal energy: Introduction

-An acclaimed conjecture due to De Giorgi related to the Allen-Cahn equation has received much attention in the last decades.
-This conjecture wonders if smooth, bounded, monotone (in one direction) solutions of the equation are one-dimensional, at least in small dimensions (to be precise, up to dimension eight).
-The interested reader can check \cite{SavinSurvey} for a very nice survey on phase transitions, minimal surfaces, the Bernstein problem (a geometric conjecture related to global minimal graphs), and the connection between these problems.
-There it is also clear why the dimension eight comes into play. \\ This De Giorgi conjecture is true for $n\leq 3$, see~\cite{GGUI, BCN97, AC00}.
+The Italian mathematician Ennio De Giorgi conjectured in 1978 that any smooth, bounded solution of this equation which is monotone in one direction is one-dimensional, at least if $n\leq 8$.
+The interested reader can check \cite{SavinSurvey} for a very nice survey on phase transitions, minimal surfaces, the Bernstein problem, since the connection between these problems is the reason why the dimension eight comes into play.
+For a further very nice reference, see \cite{CintiSurvey}. \\ This De Giorgi conjecture has received much attention in the last decades, and has been completely settled for $n\leq 3$, see~\cite{AC00, BCN97,GGUI}.
 The case $4\leq n \leq 8$ with the additional assumption that

 was proved in \cite{flatty}.
-On the other hand, an example showing that the De Giorgi conjecture does not hold for higher dimensions (i.e. for $n\geq 9$) can be found in \cite{PKW08}.
+On the other hand, an example showing that the De Giorgi conjecture does not hold in higher dimensions (i.e. for $n\geq 9$) can be found in \cite{PKW08}.